sirrice/sirrice.github.io/_includes/bio.md

 <p>
   <b>Joining The Lab</b>
-  <br/>PhDs and Postdocs email me and include "bananas" in the subject line.
+  <br/>PhDs and Postdocs: read recent papers, email me with thoughts on extensions,  and include "bananas" in the subject line.
   <br/>Interns + UGrad + Masters <a href="./tasks.html">read the list of projects looking for help</a>.
 </p>